rohitagarwal003/mindprince.github.io/source/_posts/2013-06-07-sparse-matrix-multiplication-using-sql.markdown

 title: "Sparse matrix multiplication using SQL"
 date: 2013-06-07 21:57
 comments: true
-description: "Sparse matrix multiplication in SQL."
+description: "How to multiply two sparse matrices using relational databases and SQL."
-categories: sql
+categories: [sql, how-to]
 ---

 `a` and `b` are two sparse matrices.
 We want to perform `a * b` as shown below: